 What did Colombia teach me?
 What have all the places I have gone to taught me?
-Where do I even begin?
-I try and have tried to tell parts of my story and the story of some other people’s lives from corners of the world, with just a caption and a few words, very seldom does it make justice of the truth.
-But I try and I will keep on trying.
+Well, where do I even begin?
+I have tried to share parts of my story, and the story of other people’s lives from corners of the world, with just a few words.
+Of course, it seldom paints a fair idea of the reality.

-Many might believe or be opinionated regarding the time of my travels and charity work coming to an end.
-Please do not be mistaken, yes, I might write more seldom and the contents of my blog might shift focus for a while but rest assured that the direction of my work is yet the same and – this has only been the beginning to it all.
+Many might hold opinions about the time of my travels and charity work coming to an end.
+Yes, I might write more seldom and the contents of my blog will shift focus for a while -however, this is merely a re-route.

-My work in Colombia will maybe somehow continue.
-My work with art will continue and hopefully, my blog will grow.
 I am settling for a while in the USA, to study.
-But I am looking for charity projects to work with in San Diego.
+I am looking for charity projects to work with in San Diego.
 I am looking in to places and projects to work with this winter and next summer.
-Yes, I will remember to live in the now.
-But I cannot wait until I get to work with kids or even families soon again – teach them English, share some love and try to work in a different way.
-I know that there are so many places where I can lose myself in the service to others.
-To be honest, I do need to have a source of income but I am not allowed to work in the US while I am studying so I am really depending on my art… J
+Yes, I will attempt to live in the now, AND I cannot wait until I get to work with kids or even families soon again – in whatever capacity it will be.
+There are so many places where I can lose myself in the service to others.

 97 days in Colombia went by so fast and it was so hard to leave the children.
 I sit and laugh to myself in this moment when I remember my reaction when some of the kids asked me what “motherfucker” meant or when they gladly announced that their drawings certainly was not an elephant but a “penis” or when they insisted on saying “bitch” instead of peach or beach.
 I will never forget the horror in Elkin’s eyes when I said “Que Chimba” when he made a cool jump and I said “how awesome” – well, this is what I thought I was saying.
 What I did not know at the time was that small kids in Colombia only know the word chimba as..”vagina”.
 Embarrassed?
 Not at all.
 I will never forget the classes at Casa Maren with the young ones, such angels.
 So well-behaved and so willing to learn.
 I am so sorry that I did not have more time to teach.
 The programs at Poder Joven were not that supportive of English classes as I wanted.
 But I tried.
 And hopefully, they can keep up their good work and keep the kids off the streets.
 I did not donate any money to Poder Joven, all I did was take some of the kids to Copacabana waterpark.
 I do have some ideas and would like to email them and see how it would work but we will see.
 Right now, I have on-going plans for Nepal.
 It is also important to remember, my work, I take it very seriously – I am not on “just a whim” volunteering to make time to pass.
 But I am also not interested in putting money where I feel that the project owners do not prioritise or share the same vision I have for a certain cause.
 Yes, we all want the kids to be healthy, happy and loved and so.
 But as you know, I believe in education, therapy and creativity.
 I cannot say more at this time about the different projects that I have worked with but it will slowly grow and make sense to you along the way.